IGM-202-2235/project-2-ebh1540/README.md

 ## Hungry

 These fish just wanna eat.
 The longer they go without eating, the stronger their desire (the weight of the force) to seek out food is, and it returns to 0 when they eat before it starts growing again.
+After they've eaten, they don't eat again for a short amount of time, even if they come into contact with food.
+This way, if two pieces of food are right next to each other, then one fish can't eat both, spreading the food around so that fish are fed more evenly.

 #### Steering Behaviors